 There indeed are still numerous areas and spots that are equally great to visit.
 These form the basis of our discussions in the next segment of the article.

-We have indeed sampled and are going to offer some explanations as to what exactly makes them great and ‘must visit.’
+We have indeed sampled and are going to offer some explanations as to what exactly makes them tremendous and ‘must-visit.’

 Most of these locations are located either deep in continental Europe or are in the extreme north.
 They include those areas that occupy the Scandinavia, Greenland, and Iceland.

 They have numerous and endemic wildlife as well as manmade resorts that are worth visiting.
-These resources compensate for their poor and inhospitable weather.
+These resources compensate for their sick and inhospitable weather.
 They also bring about a higher value for money.

 Lofoten is located in Norway.

 The entire area is crisscrossed by numerous cycling routes and dotted with a couple of seaside villages.
-It is also home to numerous museums, beaches, and whale-watching sites.
+It is also home to multiple museums, beaches, and whale-watching sites.